AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-10-Glue-Gun-Constructs.md

 <h2><a name='constructs'></a>Constructs</h2>

-I really like the look of the filaments of the glue, hence I didn't remove them.
+I really like the look of the filaments of the glue, hence I didn't remove them:

 <div class="row gtr-50">
 	<div class="col-6 col-12-medium">